Degtyaryov machine gun: Service use

 Despite its limitations, the DP had a reputation as a relatively effective light support weapon.
-It was nicknamed the "Record player" (proigryvatel') by Red Army troops because of its rotating disc-shaped pan magazine.
+It was nicknamed the "record player" (proigryvatel) by Red Army troops because of its rotating disc-shaped pan magazine.

 The first uses of the DP-27 in war were with the Republican forces in the Spanish Civil War.
 On 25 October 1936, the SS Kursk docked at Cartegena, delivering 150 Degtaryov machine guns along with 9,000 Tsarist-era Winchester Model 1895 rifles.
 The Cabo Palos delivered 3 DT tank machine guns on 7 May 1937.
-On 7 February 1938 the SS Bonafacio arrived in Bassens and included numerous weapons in its cargo delivery, including DP & DT machine guns.
+On 7 February 1938, the SS Bonafacio arrived in Bassens and included numerous weapons in its cargo delivery, including DP and DT machine guns.

-Many were captured by the Finnish army in the Winter War and the Continuation War and partially replaced the Lahti-Saloranta M/26.
+Many were captured by the Finnish Army in the Winter War and the Continuation War and partially replaced the Lahti-Saloranta M/26.
 The DP received the nickname Emma in Finnish service after a popular waltz, again due to the magazine's resemblance to a record player.
-In the summer of 1944, the Finnish army had about 3400 Finnish-made Lahti-Salorantas and 9,000 captured Soviet-made Degtyarevs on the front.
+In the summer of 1944, the Finnish army had about 3,400 Finnish-made Lahti-Salorantas and 9,000 captured Soviet-made Degtyarevs on the front.
 Captured examples were operated by the Volkssturm, the late-war German militia, and in German service the Degtyarev received the designation Leichtes Maschinengewehr 120(r).

 The Chinese Nationalists received 5,600 DPs from the USSR and used them in the Second Sino-Japanese War and the Chinese Civil War.
 The North Korean and Chinese Communists used the DP in the Korean War and copied the DPM as the Type 53.

 Examples of all variants of the DP machine gun were given or sold to the Viet Minh in the First Indochina War by the USSR and Chinese Communists.
 Similarly, in the Vietnam War to the NVA and Vietcong.

 DPMs have also been recovered from Taliban fighters during the War in Afghanistan while DPs or DPMs have been spotted in 2014 in the Northern Mali conflict.
 During the 2022 Russian invasion of Ukraine, a few of the backline Ukrainian forces were issued surplus DPMs.